twentythirty/BlockChainExplorer/README.md

 Back-end will be written Clojure, possibly extending or merging with an existing project.
 The Explorer uses ClojureScript ( **do we have a repository to link to from here?**)

-Therefore we are currently need the following following expertise/Resources:
+Therefore we currently need the following  expertise/Resources:

 * Clojure for the back-end
 * ClojureScript for the front-end